snenyl/realtime-pose-estimation/README.md

 ## Introduction

-This is part of the masters thesis: "_A Machine Learning and Point Cloud Processing based Approach for Object Detection and Pose Estimation: Design, Implementation, and Validation_", available at [Link to thesis].
+This is part of the master’s thesis: "_A Machine Learning and Point Cloud Processing based Approach for Object Detection and Pose Estimation: Design, Implementation, and Validation_", available at [Link to thesis].

 [Bullet points]